 A: UKFS-CDT Application Form

 This UKFS-CDT application form aims to collect information which will be assessed by trained academics, to judge your suitability to be shortlisted for an interview of this UKFS-CDT programme.
 This judgment will be based solely on the information you provide within the UKFS-CDT form and all the information you provide within the UKFS-CDT form could be used to form this judgment (unless otherwise stated within the application form).
+All applications will be assessed with all reference to personal details removed.
+Please ensure you do not include any of the following information in your application: name, age, religion, gender identity (including pronouns), sexual orientation, gender reassignment, marital/civil partnership status, disability/ies, religion, pregnancy and maternity, race/ethnicity, caring responsibility etc.

 It is crucial you follow the word limits indicated in the Application Form and do not include text over the limit.
 The word limit is not enforced by the form and any text over the indicated limit will not be taken into account.
+Please provide details on all sections:

 - UK Food Systems Focal Research Interest